d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 In order to discuss this phenomenon more formally, we need to differentiate between *training error* and *generalization error*.
-The training error is the error of our model as calculated on the training data set, while generalization error is the expectation of our model's error were we to apply it to an infinite stream of additional data points drawn from the same underlying data distribution as our original sample.
+The training error is the error of our model as calculated on the training dataset, while generalization error is the expectation of our model's error were we to apply it to an infinite stream of additional data points drawn from the same underlying data distribution as our original sample.